-Compare Firefighters Credit Co-operative home loans
+Compare Firefighters Credit Co-operative home loans for January 2022

-Firefighters Credit Co-operative lender profile
+Firefighters Credit Co-operative key facts

 - Age.
 You must be over 18 years of age.

 - Residency.
 You should be a resident of Australia.

 - Employment.
 You should have a regular source of income.

 When you apply for a mortgage with Firefighters Credit Co-operative you are required to provide certain information so make sure you have all your documents ready before you apply.
 The documents you will be expected to provide are:

 📄 Property details.
 You can start a loan enquiry before you've bought a property.
 But to complete an application you need the address of the property and a signed contract of sale.

 📄 Identification documents.
 You will need identification such as a driver's licence, passport or birth certificate.